Record 40 positive cases puts more coronavirus strain on the Premier League

 By AFP,

-LONDON, United Kingdom (AFP)— The Premier League confirmed on Tuesday that 40 players and staff tested positive for coronavirus in two rounds of testing over the past week but insisted the season would continue as planned.
+LONDON, United Kingdom (AFP) — The Premier League confirmed yesterday that 40 players and staff tested positive for coronavirus in two rounds of testing over the past week, but insisted the season would continue as planned.

 That figure is more than double the previous record of 18 positive cases and comes as England enters a nationwide lockdown to halt soaring infection rates.